Word list

 Recommended: Reducing the scope of a token helps you follow the principle of least privilege.

-Recommended (first use): The IAM recommender helps you downscope (reduce the permissions) that are available to your users.
+Recommended (first use): The IAM recommender helps you downscope (reduce) the permissions that are available to your users.

 drag

-Use drag, not click and drag and not drag and drop, although you can use drag-and-drop as an adjective.
+Use drag, not click and drag and not drag and drop.

 Recommended: Drag the USER to the Authorized box.